k1nd-cat/friend_tracker/geotracker/README.md

 # geotracker

-app for searching your friends location
+App for searching your friends location

 ## Getting Started